dbos-inc/dbos-docs/docs/cloud-tutorials/database-management.md

 ### Provisioning Database Instances

 Before you can deploy an application to DBOS Cloud, you must provision a Postgres database instance for it.
-You should choose a database name and an administrator username and password for your database instance.
+You should choose a name for the instance as well as as an administrator username and password for it.
-Both the database instance name and the administrator username must contain only lowercase letters and numbers, dashes (`-`), and underscores (`_`).
+Both the database instance name and the administrator username should be between 3 and 30 characters and contain only lowercase letters and numbers, dashes (`-`), and underscores (`_`)
-The database instance name should be between 3 and 30 characters.
 To provision a database instance, run (this takes ~5 minutes):

 ```